Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Experiments

 \subsection{Effectiveness of the MDFCE}

-Fig. \ref{fig:Others_vs_Ours} presents a comparative analysis of NMSE versus SNR for the MDFCE, the MDFCE without TFEM module, and the TBN under varying numbers of BS mmWave antennas.
+Fig. \ref{fig:Others_vs_Ours} presents a comparative analysis of NMSE versus SNR for the MDFCE, the MDFCE without TFEM module, the TBN, and the MCBAM.
 The UE in both bands employs 2 antennas, while the BS employs 4 sub-6 GHz antennas.
-Compared with the MDFCE without TFEM module, the MDFCE showcases an average performance gain of 1.1 dB when the BS has 8, 16, or 32 mmWave antennas.
-This result demonstrates that leveraging the spatiotemporal features extracted by the TFEM module from the sub-6 GHz channel to guide the fusion of the spatial-frequency features extracted by the MDFM module in the MoE layer enables better cross-band channel knowledge learning and more accurate mapping learning.
-In addition, the proposed MDFCE achieves comparable or even superior performance compared with the complex TBN.
+The TBN and MCBAM are implemented following \cite{10024904} and \cite{li2024physicsenabled}, respectively, in which MCBAM requires partial mmWave CSI as additional input.
+For a fair comparison, the model sizes of the TBN and MCBAM baselines are configured to be comparable to that of the proposed MDFCE.
+Compared with the MDFCE without TFEM module, the MDFCE showcases an average performance gain of 1.1 dB when the BS has 8 or 32 mmWave antennas.
+This result demonstrates that leveraging the spatial-delay domain features extracted by the TFEM module from the sub-6 GHz channel to guide the fusion of the spatial-frequency features extracted by the MDFM module in the MoE layer enables better cross-band channel knowledge learning and more accurate mapping learning.
+In addition, under the 32-mmWave-antenna configuration, the MCBAM requires mmWave CSI with $PD^m$=1/32 as additional input to achieve performance comparable to the proposed MDFCE.
+When mmWave CSI is extrapolated solely from sub-6 GHz CSI (i.e., $PD^m$=0), the MDFCE outperforms the MCBAM by 9.64 dB, demonstrating that the proposed method achieves superior performance with lower pilot overhead.
+Compared to the TBN, which employs a more complex network architecture with the same input, the proposed MDFCE achieves comparable or even superior performance.
+Furthermore, Fig. \ref{fig:SE_Comparison} compares the achievable rate of different methods, where the extrapolated mmWave CSI is used for maximum ratio transmission (MRT) precoding and the rate is evaluated over the ground-truth mmWave channel.
+The MDFCE obtains an achievable rate of 6.60 bit/s/Hz, which is identical to that of the TBN and 0.63 bit/s/Hz higher than that of the MCBAM.
+Moreover, the MCBAM requires additional mmWave channel information equivalent to 1/4 of that in the sub-6 GHz band to achieve an achievable rate of 6.58 bit/s/Hz, whereas the MDFCE achieves comparable or even better performance with lower pilot overhead.
+This demonstrates that the proposed MDFCE can more efficiently reconstruct the precise amplitude and phase information necessary for digital precoding compared with the TBN and MCBAM.